 7.1 Section 33C of the Privacy Act provides the Commissioner with the power to conduct assessments of APP entities about whether personal information they hold is being maintained and handled in accordance with the Australian Privacy Principles (APPs).

-7.2 This section also empowers the Commissioner to conduct assessments of entities covered by the provisions of Part IIIA of the Privacy Act and the registered credit reporting (CR) code, tax file number (TFN) recipients, agencies conducting data matching programs under the Data-matching Program (Assistance and Tax) Act 1990 (Cth) and entities that handle information to which s 135AA of the National Health Act 1953 (Cth) applies.
+7.2 This section also empowers the Commissioner to conduct assessments of entities covered by the provisions of Part IIIA of the Privacy Act and the registered credit reporting (CR) code, tax file number (TFN) recipients, agencies conducting data matching programs under the Data-matching Program (Assistance and Tax) Act 1990 (Cth), entities, including State and Territory health authorities, handling COVID app data and entities that handle information to which s 135AA of the National Health Act 1953 (Cth) applies.

 7.3 Additionally, s 28A of the Privacy Act states that the Commissioner’s monitoring functions include: